elba-security/elba-security/docs/architecture.md

 ### `service.ts`

 The service file (`service.ts`) focuses exclusively on business logic.
-It should neither create `Response` objects nor read properties from the `Request`.
+It should neither create a `Response` object nor read properties from the `Request`.
 If external API data access is required, the service should import a function from a connector.
 Using the database client to query or mutate data within a service is acceptable.

 ## `/connectors`